Do you know what your bounce rate is?

 If you’re a blogger, your “bounce rate” is something you might not have thought about for your blog before.
 Heck, you might not even know what it is.
 I certainly didn’t when I started blogging!

 (If you haven’t started a blog yet, be sure to check out my ultimate how to start a blog guide.
-You can have your own blog up and running for less than £2 per month!).
+You can have your own blog up and running in less than an hour!).

 This post is an introduction to bounce rates, including what they are and how to check yours.

 WHAT IS A BOUNCE RATE?